-To qualify, homeowners must own and occupy their home.
-Full-year owners must have total income of $30,000 or less (single filers) or $34,000 or less (joint filers).
-The limits are somewhat lower for part-year owners at $27,500 (single filers) or $29,500 (joint filers).
-These are also the limits for renters.
-You must be at least 65 years old as of December 31st.
+To qualify, homeowners must be at least 65 years old and they must own and occupy their home.
+Full-year owners must have total income of $30,000 or less if they are single filers.
+Joint filers must have a total income of $34,000 or less.
+The limits are somewhat lower for part-year owners, at $27,500 for single filers and $29,500 for joint filers.
+The limits for renters are the same as the limits for part-year owners.

 How high are sales taxes in Missouri?

 Sales taxes in Missouri are somewhat higher than the national average but how much you end up paying depends on where you live and shop.
-That’s because, while the statewide rate is 4.225%, local rates can be as high as 5% or as low as 0.75%.
+The statewide rate is just 4.225%, but local rates can be as high as 5%.

 What other Missouri taxes should I be concerned about?

 Missouri does not have an estate tax or an inheritance tax.
-It also has some of the lowest gas taxes in the country.
-That is one reason that overall transportation costs in Missouri are about 13.5% lower than the national average.
+It also has one of the lowest gas taxes, cigarette taxes and alcohol taxes in the country.
+These low tax rates all contribute to a cost of living in Missouri that is 5% lower than the national average.